 Selected Under Armour advertising

 Under Armour has emerged as one of the main challengers to sportswear's global elite of Nike, Adidas and Puma, and is currently the fast-growing in the sector.
-Revenues have more than doubled in three years to just under $4.0bn in 2015, and it overtook Adidas in 2014 to become the #2 sportswear brand in the US behind Nike.
+Revenues have more than doubled in three years to $4.8bn in 2016.
+It overtook Adidas in 2014 to become the #2 sportswear brand in the US behind Nike.
 That lead was surrendered again in 2016 but competion with Adidas for the #2 spot remains neck-and-neck.
+The brand has partnership arrangements to supply kit to several major US collegiate conferences and sports associations, most notably Major League Baseball.
 It still generates more than 80% of revenues at home, though international sales are growing rapidly.
+Globally, Under Armour is now the #3 in the sector, ahead of Puma.
 Launched in 1996 by former athlete Kevin Plank, the company's original focus, as its name suggests, was to create weatherproof, sweatproof sports clothing to keep athletes dry and comfortable.
-It also now produces footwear, as well as wearables like the HealthBox fitness band, but sports apparel still generates more than 70% of revenues.
+It also now produces footwear, as well as wearables like the HealthBox fitness band, but sports apparel still generates two-thirds of revenues.
 The company has signed up a small but significant team of high-powered endorsement partners including actor Dwayne "The Rock" Johnson, swimming champion Michael Phelps, ballerina Misty Copeland and supermodel Gisele Bundchen.
 Plank remains CEO and has a majority of voting shares.
 Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Who are the competitors of Under Armour?
 See Apparel Index for other companies